Dansby Swanson Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.75).
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.84).

-- Guardians pitchers combine to allow 78 home runs (1.0 per game), the first-fewest in the league.
+- The Guardians allow the third-fewest home runs in baseball (80 total, one per game).

-- His last time out was on Tuesday, May 30 against the Baltimore Orioles, when the right-hander threw 4 1/3 innings, surrendering eight earned runs while allowing eight hits.
+- The right-hander's last appearance was on Saturday against the Milwaukee Brewers, when he tossed six innings, surrendering one earned run while giving up three hits.

-- In 11 games this season, the 28-year-old has put up a 5.61 ERA and 5.2 strikeouts per nine innings, while giving up a batting average of .271 to his opponents.
+- In 11 games this season, the 24-year-old has a 3.79 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.